Justin Scott (ice hockey): Professional

 After going undrafted in the NHL Entry Draft, the Columbus Blue Jackets signed Scott to a three-year entry-level contract on 15 April 2016.
 On 14 October 2016, he made his professional debut for the Blue Jackets' AHL affiliate, the Cleveland Monsters, in a 2–1 win against the Rockford IceHogs.
 The next day, he scored his first AHL point with an assist in a 3–1 win against the IceHogs.
 On 28 October 2016, he scored his first professional goal in a 4–1 loss against the San Antonio Rampage.
 On 25 November 2016, after Matt Calvert was placed on injured reserve, Scott was recalled to the Blue Jackets, however, he did not appear in a National Hockey League (NHL) game and was reassigned to the Monsters two days later.
 In his rookie AHL season, he appeared in 58 games with 13 goals and ten assists.
 In his sophomore AHL season, he appeared in 73 games with six goals and 12 assists.
 In the 2018–19 AHL season, he appeared in 67 games with 13 goals and 11 assists, en route to an Eastern Conference final appearance in the 2019 Calder Cup playoffs.

 On 10 July 2019, the Blue Jackets re-signed Scott to a one-year two-way contract.
 On 1 January 2020, Scott was recalled to the Blue Jackets.
-However, he did not appear in a NHL game and was reassigned to the Monsters two days later, playing 44 games with six goals and nine assists in the shortened season.
+However, he did not appear in an NHL game and was reassigned to the Monsters two days later, playing 44 games with six goals and nine assists in the shortened season.

 After the 2019–20 AHL season, Scott was released by the Blue Jackets.
 The Cleveland Monsters signed Scott to a one-year AHL contract on 12 October 2020 and was selected as an alternate captain.
 He played 18 games with two goals and five assists in the 2020–21 AHL season before having a season-ending shoulder injury.

 On 23 June 2021, the Monsters re-signed Scott to an AHL contract.
 On 24 October 2021, in a 3–2 shootout loss to the Toronto Marlies, he appeared in his 265th career game for the Monsters, passing Cameron Gaunce for the most games played in franchise history.
 Scott left the Monsters at the conclusion of his sixth season with the club, having played in 336 regular season games.

 On 12 July, 2022, the Colorado Eagles, the AHL affiliate for the Colorado Avalanche, announced they signed Scott to a one-year AHL contract for the 2022–23 season.
+In a depth forward, checking line role, Scott made 53 regular season appearances with the Eagles, posting 4 goals and 11 points.
+He featured in 2 post-season games as the Eagles reached the Division Semi-finals.

+As a free agent from the Eagles, Scott left North America in the off-season to sign a one-year contract with German club, Straubing Tigers of the DEL, on July 15, 2023.